torvalds/linux/Documentation/arch/powerpc/hvcs.rst

 much termcap wrestling.)

-For this reason kermit and cu are two of the recommended applications for interacting with a Linux console via an hvcs device.
+For this reason kermit and cu are two of the recommended applications for interacting with a GNU/Linux console via an hvcs device.
 These programs simply act as a conduit for data transfer to and from the tty device.
 They do not require inbound data to take the form of a particular terminal type, nor do they cook outbound data to a particular terminal type.